TULiberalArts/History/pages/graduate.md

 ### Appointment as Part-Time Instructor

 Ph.D. candidates are eligible for appointment as part-time instructors.
 The Department Chair, after consulting with the Director of Graduate Studies, is responsible for these appointments.
 S/he will consider whether the candidate has assisted in the course, and if so, consult the faculty whom s/he has assisted.
 Priority will be given to those qualified students who have not had the opportunity previously to teach independently.

+## The James A. Barnes Club

+The purpose of the James A. Barnes Club is to foster a sense of community among the graduate students in the History Department.
+Graduate study is not only intellectually challenging (and rewarding), but emotionally draining as well.
+Coursework is intense, and graduate students in the History Department shuttle between Temple University’s Center City Campus (TUCC) and Main Campus; often without seeing a sympathetic fellow graduate student.
+All too often, graduate school can be an isolating, intimidating place.
+The Barnes Club works to change that.

+Our organization is a support group for the concerns and issues that graduate students face each day.
+The Barnes Club serves as a vital liaison between graduate history students and the History Department, informing students about department events and voicing our concerns to the faculty.
+The Barnes Club email list distributes important information on department events and activities, conference and career opportunities, and Barnes Club social events to our members.

+Barnes Club dues are fifteen dollars per year, and help to pay for the Barnes Club conference, social activities for graduate students, and other Club activities.
+We also hold afternoon workshops on Main Campus, such as our professional development workshop, that focus on the various intellectual, methodological, and professional issues that are important to historians.
+We have organized several other monthly activities that meet on Main Campus during the afternoon hours, including a Graduate Student Teaching Circle to discuss the joys (and pains!) of teaching history at Temple and beyond.

+The Barnes Club is our club and your involvement makes study at Temple more rewarding for all of us.
+If you have never been to a meeting, give it a try.
+If you came in the past but decided not to return, please give us another chance.
+If you attended our meetings on a regular basis, we hope that you will continue to do so this year.
+We want you to share your insights with us so that we can make the Barnes Club more effective and Temple University a better place for graduate study in history.

+## Annual Conference

+Graduate students in the Department of History at Temple University host the James A. Barnes Club Graduate Student Conference annually.
+The Barnes Club Conference is one of the largest and most prestigious graduate student conferences in the region, drawing participants from across the nation and around the world.
+The annual two-day conference takes place in March during the spring semester.
+It gives rising scholars the opportunity to present their projects, receive critical feedback, and network to establish and expand their academic communities.
+Select conference papers are awarded cash prizes in various geographical and scholarly categories.